-Quiet quitting continues to steal the headlines with much talk of ‘an engagement crisis’.
-Such ‘performance paranoia‘ is compounded by the present economic uncertainty as well as hybrid and remote working.
+Quiet quitting continues to steal the headlines with much talk of ‘an engagement crisis'.
+Such ‘performance paranoia‘ is compounded by the present economic uncertainty, as well as hybrid and remote working.

-In other words, between 30% and 40% of the average executive’s full talent, creativity and passion remains untapped.
+In other words, between 30% and 40% of the average leader’s full talent, creativity and passion remains untapped.
 Suddenly, the issue of engagement is put into its wider context.
 It is a much bigger opportunity as well as challenge – one that redefines modern leadership.

-Performance potential is one of the four big numbers that relate to the sustainability of performance as well as the health of an executive team.
+Performance potential is one of the four big numbers that relate to the sustainability of performance as well as the health of an leader team.
 The other big numbers are pressure, vitality (a measure of well-being or thriving) and the effectiveness of collaboration.
 All of these variables are interconnected – when one number changes the others change too.

-Then we support executives and teams in progressively moving the numbers in their favor.
+Then we support leaders and teams in progressively moving the numbers in their favor.
 This is for the benefit not just of the organization, but for the team and its members.
 The twin goals are better work and better life.

 People are one of your organization’s greatest assets, also one of its greatest costs.
 But as ‘the engagement crisis' suggests unlocking people’s full talent and potential isn’t easy.
 Most people are routinely operating at between 60% and 70% of their full potential.
 Progressively moving these and the related numbers (vitality, collaboration, etc.) shown in the diagram is our mission.